MDOT Urban Tree Program Grant Application Details

 MDOT Urban Tree Program Grant Application

-The Maryland Department of Transportation (MDOT) is pleased to offer grants to support tree planting efforts in communities that have been impacted by transportation projects through the MDOT Urban Tree Grant Program.
+The Maryland Department of Transportation (MDOT) Urban Tree Grant Program (UTP) is accepting applications for tree planting efforts in communities impacted by transportation projects.
 These grants are offered in partnership with the Maryland Urban and Community Forest Committee (MUCFC).
 To learn more about MUCFC visit their website at http://www.marylandforestryboards.org/mucfc.cfm.

 Applications are not reviewed until after the deadline date for the relevant planting season.
 MUCFC/MDOT will contact applicants in the weeks following the application deadline to notify them of funding decisions.